 Has there been a moment in your education or career that was particularly surprising, challenging, or defining – something that sticks with you to this day?

 I am the editor of our magazine the IIENetworker and producing the first issue was a challenge!
 It involved so much learning as you go and I had no idea how complex the process of editing and producing a magazine was.
 The review panel accepted too many articles to fit in the magazine so I had to figure out a solution that would meet our needs but still acknowledge the work the authors had put into their articles.
 I decided to run some of them as guest blogs on our company blog and created social media campaigns to promote them.
 The authors were thrilled and we could move forward with the magazine.
 When I finally had the printed copy in my hands, I remembered a moment at BUA — in my freshman year, I told Mr. Gambone that I wanted to be an editor.
 He was so supportive and encouraged me.
-And even though it wasn’t the way I expected, that dream stuck with me came true.
+And even though it wasn’t the way I expected, that dream stuck with me and came true.

 You clearly have an adventurous spirit!
 What was one of your most memorable adventures during your five years of studying and traveling outside of the United States?
 Why are you an advocate for living abroad?